scroper/finalproject/README.md

 To Run

-Compile and Run War.java.
-Play is simple, press q to quit, anything else to continue playing.
+Compile and Run War.java to play the game.